 skeletal-animation-utils.ts and the header file reference in

-Add an array element in the sockets list of the
+- Add an array element to the

 About Dynamic Instancing